1.

 information that it contains.

-Security for database startup and shutdown is controlled via connections to
+Security for database startup and shutdown is controlled via

 Oracle with administrator privileges.
 Normal users do not have control over the